 We’re on-snow testing Scott skis and boots, but couldn’t help but notice the nicely engineered lightweight airbag backpack they’ll be retailing soon near you: Alpride.

 Yes Virginia, I might be wrong about shouting the death knell of compressed gas airbags.
 Turns out that life preserver technology has been there all along, with tiny C02 cartridges that with a bit of help (or perhaps even on their own) are perfectly capable of inflating a 150 liter avalanche balloon in 4 seconds or less.
 The 2.7 kilo (weight with cartridges) version of the Alpride 30 liter backpack will be available winter of 2014/15.

 Once these things are in retail, prepare to be amazed.
 You pick one up and you don’t know it’s an airbag backpack it’s so light.
 Check it out!

 – Scott claims that by end of 2014 you will be able to fly any airline with the full cylinders, no problem, due to changes in regulations designed to accommodate various types of personal safety airbag systems. (as of January 2015 there is still doubt about North American domestic flights, but European air regulations definitely allow airbag compressed gas cylinders and cartridges.)

 – MSRP Europe is around 600.00 euros, with goal being to be very price competitive with other products.

-- Are the C02 and argon gasses a safety issue?
+– Are the C02 and argon gasses a safety issue in terms of being buried in an avalanche?
 European certification doesn’t think so, and the fact is that due to how this type of airbag works (venturi effect) the gasses are mixed with a large part of ambient air.